 When it comes to defense spending, plans presented by presidential hopeful Mitt Romney and his new running mate, Rep. Paul Ryan (R-Wis.), diverge in ways that typify an ongoing rift within the Republican Party.
 Romney came out early reclaiming a campaign pledge crafted by the Heritage Foundation in the 2008 election, a call to spend 4% of GDP on defense.
 Ryan’s House Republican budget plan, called “the Path to Prosperity,” doesn’t call for extreme reductions in defense spending.
 But it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Romney, Ryan Typify Republican Split On Defense Spending".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Romney, Ryan Typify Republican Split On Defense Spending".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.